ndcampbell/foremast-api/README.md

 ## Running

-Uses docker-compose to run the API and Redis containers (need to add worker logic still)
+Uses docker-compose to run the API, Worker, and Redis containers

 `docker-compose up`